jimdigriz/bgpexplore/README.md

     brew install erlang gawk

-Optionally you may want to run:

-    pip3 install mrtparse

 # Overview

-As with any database, upfront thought must be put into what [schema](https://en.wikipedia.org/wiki/Database_schema) to use, this cannot be done without first understanding the basics of the construction of our datasets.
+Beforing starting work with any database, it is wise to put upfront thought into what [schema](https://en.wikipedia.org/wiki/Database_schema) to use which requires some basic understanding of the data and the environment it represents that we will be using.

 [BGP works by assigning an Autonomous Systems ('AS') Number ('ASN')](https://tools.ietf.org/html/rfc4271) to every entity on the Internet through which they advertise either IP address space ('prefix') they terminate (eg. [Amazon are assigned AS16509](https://bgp.he.net/AS16509) and host systems in the IP range 34.240.0.0/13) and/or act as transit that advertising connectivity between ASs (eg. Hurricane Electric provide transit between [Choopa on AS20473](https://bgp.he.net/AS20473) and [Infinity Developments Limited on AS12496](https://bgp.he.net/AS12496)).

-So version one of our graph schema may look like:
+To build this graph we need to get a snapshot of an Internet router's database, this comes in the form of MRT snapshots.
+In these snapshots are [BGP `AS_PATH` attributes](https://tools.ietf.org/html/rfc4271#section-5.1.2) (a list of `AS_SEQUENCE` and `AS_SET` sub-attributes) that describe the path from our router to the destination prefix.

+We use the `AS_PATH` attribute to infer the topology of the Internet passively and so a suitable initial schema to work with may look like:

     [Prefix 1] --+-> [AS] <---- [AS peer A] <--- [AS x] <----------- [Our View from the RRC]
                  |     ^             ^                                        |